 As a part of the research-based design, it is also important to investigate the internal project’s capabilities, business model, and resources.
 Analyzed data should be gathered to understand what would be the optimal technological stack for the solution implementation.

 After the initial research, UX professionals analyze and process the data in order to define the overall interaction design within the scope of the project.
-Whileproject management, the proof of concept as well as preliminary MVP design should be agreed and validated in order to go for the UX while reducing any risks or threats within the roadmap and budget.
+Whileproject management, the proof of concept as well as preliminary MVP design should be agreed upon and validated in order to go for the UX while reducing any risks or threats within the roadmap and budget.

 It is impossible to build a friendly UX without understanding the users’ preferences and behavior within a concrete market and offering.
 Interviews, surveys, and focus groups help to understand what exactly a customer expects and what problems he usually faces.
 Such an approach ensures that the community gets what it desires while eliminating any possible obstacles or complexity.
 Need help with design services?
 Don’t hesitate tocontact Artkai.